 “She’s more of a wantrepreneur but I’m sure she’ll become an entrepreneur soon”

-The first wantrepreneur I met was at business school when I was a wantrepreneur myself.
-Let’s call him M. M was always working on a new project and he was always full of ideas (is still full of ideas).
-I always felt comfortable running my sometimes wacky business ideas through M because he always gave me insightful well thought out feedback and constructive criticism.
-But most of all, he understood the desire to go from being a wantrepreneur to entrepreneur and never laughed at me or my ideas.
+The first wantrepreneur I ever met was at Business School —when I was a wantrepreneur myself.
+Let’s call him M. M was always working on a new project, and he was always full of ideas (is still full of ideas).
+I felt comfortable running my sometimes wacky business ideas through M because he always gave me insightful feedback and constructive criticism.
+But most of all, he understood the desire to go from being a wantrepreneur to an entrepreneur.
+He never laughed at me or my ideas.
 I remember once after trivia night at a bar, we stayed back and talked for hours about the fictitious T-shirt company I was going to start.
-There’s still no T-shirt company but that conversation gave me so much new knowledge and confidence in my ideas and in my ability to have ideas.
+There’s still no T-shirt company, but that conversation gave me so much new knowledge and confidence in my ideas and in my ability to have ideas.

 For every wannabe self-starter, preceding the fear of failure is the fear of sounding like a fool or of being laughed at.
 At the risk of sounding like Gandhi, you must not let that fear cripple you.
 Believing in yourself is the first and most important step.
 Soon others will join in and believe in you too.

-Entrepreneurship comes with a glorious chaos that is unparalleled.
-That desire to be your own boss or bring an idea to life can cause a constant restlessness.
+Entrepreneurship comes with glorious chaos that is unparalleled.
+That desire to be your own boss or bring an idea to life can cause constant restlessness.
 Think of it as a burning desire.
-Sometimes it may seem like a burden but the unease you go through is just your dreams knocking at the door and tugging at you to come get it.
+Sometimes it may seem like a burden, but the unease you go through is just your dreams knocking at the door and tugging at you to come to get it.
 I’ll take that any day over the feeling of lack of motivation or the feeling of doing something you hate.